andremichalowski2/React-Github-User-Card/README.md

     - Build out a user card using the data that the Github API returns to you
       - You may reference your old project for this, or you may wish to build this from scratch yourself

-    #### [] Task 2D: Fetch the User's Followers

-    - When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers
-    - Set that data to state as well, and display the data in your app

     #### [] Task 2E: Style the User Card